Morabet/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type : script that prints the type of the file 13-symbolic_link : Create a symbolic link
 14-copy_html :  a script that copies all the HTML files from the current working directory to the parent of the working directory
+100-lets_move :  script that moves all files beginning with an uppercase letter to the directory /tmp/u